 The primary healthcare market is a very fragmented environment with thousands of medical clinics spread across Canada and the majority of these clinics are owned and managed by physicians.
 A lack of professional management and other associated infrastructure limits their ability to grow beyond a single location or small, regional network of clinics.
 In Ontario, there are more than 60 chronic pain management clinics alone, many of which are single-location clinics without broad programs or scaling efficiencies.
-With 14 wholly-owned clinics, the Corporation is the largest provider of chronic pain management services in Canada.
-Outside of the Corporation, there is one other pain management group, operating 10 clinics in Ontario and 1 outside of Ontario.
+With 13 wholly owned clinics across Canada, the Corporation is the largest provider of chronic pain management services in Canada.